typicode/json-server/README.md

 }))
 ```

+__Mounting JSON Server on another endpoint example__

-Alternatively, you can also mount the router on another path.
+Alternatively, you can also mount the router on `/api`.

 ```javascript
 server.use('/api', router)